What is Bitcoin Lightning?

 Scalability has been a concern for Bitcoin as it processes just around seven transactions per second.
-It was all fine in the beginning until Bitcoin gained popularity, then transactions take a longer time to process with higher transaction fees incurred.
-Experts in the financial industry deemed that Bitcoin wasn’t able to host the global economy, comparing to what Visa is handling, 24,000 to 50,000 transactions per second.
-But things took a turn for the better after the launch of the Lightning Network in 2018; concerns on Bitcoin’s scalability were addressed, with the potential of handling at least 1 million transactions per second.
+When Bitcoin exploded in popularity, transactions took a long time to process with higher transaction fees incurred.
+Experts in the financial industry deemed that Bitcoin wasn’t able to host the global economy, compared to the 24,000 to 50,000 transactions per second handled by Visa.

-Lightning is a decentralized network in the blockchain enabling instant payments across a network of participants, peer-to-peer.
-A “second layer” protocol is added to the existing Bitcoin’s blockchain, allowing the users to create payment channels between any two parties on that extra layer.
-These channels can exist for as long as required, and because they’re set up between two people, transactions will be almost instant, fees will be extremely low or even non-existent.
+Lightning is a decentralised network in the blockchain that enables instant payments across a network of participants, peer-to-peer.
+A “second layer” protocol is added to the existing Bitcoin blockchain, allowing the users to create payment channels between any two parties on that extra layer.
+These channels can exist for as long as required, and because they’re set up between two people, transactions will be almost instant and fees will be extremely low or even non-existent.

 How does it impact your business?

-The Lightning Network reduced the time and fees to send Bitcoin.
-It also facilitates secure and anti-double spending transactions before they get recorded on the Bitcoin blockchain (Coindesk).
+Furthermore, it facilitates secure and anti-double spending transactions before they get recorded on the Bitcoin blockchain.
+(Coindesk).

 The Lightning Network enables merchants to process cost-efficient low-value bitcoin transactions.
 The average transaction on the network is typically less than 20 USD.
 Bitcoin can now be used as a form of payment in your shops, cafes, bars, e-commerce retail stores, and more.